nock/nock/README.md

 req = http.request('http://my.server.com', { timeout: 1000 })
 ```

-While all of Nock's delay functions will delay real clock time for the request/response lifetime,
 Nock emits timeout events almost immediately by comparing the requested connection delay to the timeout parameter passed to `http.request()` or `http.ClientRequest#setTimeout()`.
 This allows you to test timeouts without using fake timers or slowing down your tests.
 If the client chooses to _not_ take an action (e.g. abort the request), the request and response will continue on as normal, after real clock time has passed.